domschl/python-dwd-forecast/README.md

 ## Notes

 Downloaded data is automatically cached to prevent unnecessary load on the DWD servers.
 Station-ID lists are cached for 1 day, and weather forecast data ist cached for 1 hour before the next download is initiated.

+## History

+- 2023-06-22: macOS crashes when using matplotlib in a thread (web server used threading by default in previous versions.).
+Now uses default main thread for operation.
+Use option `-t` to re-enable threading (for non macOS systems).
+- threading setDaemon parameter API renaming warning fixed.
+- new parameter `--dpi`, should be around 96, affects mainly relative font sizes

 ## References